-7. Retirement benefit plan
+7. Retirement benefit obligation

 The Company provides retirement benefits, under a regional multi-employer defined-benefit plan and a defined-contribution plan, for substantially all of its employees.
+The Company exited the defined benefit plan effective December 31, 2017 (note 27).